Folklore: Overview

 Serbian Folk Group, Music and Costume.
 A group of performers sharing traditional Serbian folk music on the streets of Belgrade, Serbia.

-The word folklore, a compound of folk and lore, was coined in 1846 by the Englishman William Thoms, who contrived the term as a replacement for the contemporary terminology of "popular antiquities" or "popular literature".
+The word folklore, a compound of folk and lore, was coined in 1846 by the Englishman William Thoms, who devised the term as a replacement for the contemporary terminology of "popular antiquities" or "popular literature".
 The second half of the word, lore, comes from Old English lār 'instruction'.
 It is the knowledge and traditions of a particular group frequently passed along by word of mouth.

 The concept of folk has varied over time.
 When Thoms first created this term, folk applied only to rural, frequently poor, and illiterate peasants.
 A more modern definition of folk is a social group that includes two or more people with common traits who express their shared identity through distinctive traditions.
 "Folk is a flexible concept which can refer to a nation as in American folklore or to a single family."
 This expanded social definition of folk supports a broader view of the material, i.e., the lore, considered to be folklore artifacts.
 These now include all "things people make with words (verbal lore), things they make with their hands (material lore), and things they make with their actions (customary lore)".
-Folklore are no longer considered to be limited to that which is old or obsolete.
+Folklore is no longer considered to be limited to that which is old or obsolete.
 These folk artifacts continue to be passed along informally, as a rule anonymously, and always in multiple variants.
 The folk group is not individualistic; it is community-based and nurtures its lore in community.
 "As new groups emerge, new folklore is created… surfers, motorcyclists, computer programmers".
 In direct contrast to high culture, where any single work of a named artist is protected by copyright law, folklore is a function of shared identity within a common social group.